CONTACT INFORMATION

 Programs

-The Quezon City Alis Rabies Drive (QC-ARD) is an all-year-round mass anti-rabies vaccination and registration of dogs and cats conducted in the Barangays of Quezon City.
+The Quezon City Alis Rabies Drive (QC-ARD) is an all-year-round mass anti-rabies vaccination and registration of dogs and cats conducted in the barangays of Quezon City.

 Conduct of seminars in all meat establishments of Quezon City regarding the prevention and control of zoonotic diseases.